 An Estonian football stalwart whose commanding midfield presence earned him over a century of caps for his national team.

-Aleksandr Dmitrijev's career is a portrait of longevity and unwavering service to Estonian football.
-A defensive midfielder known for his tough tackling and simple, effective distribution, he became a fixture in the heart of the pitch for both club and country.
+Aleksandr Dmitrijev earned over 100 caps for the Estonian national team across more than a decade.
+A defensive midfielder known for tough tackling and simple, effective distribution, he became a fixture in the heart of the pitch.
 His club journey took him across the Baltic region and into Scandinavia, with notable spells at Flora Tallinn, Fredrikstad in Norway, and Wisła Kraków in Poland.
-But it was in the blue, black, and white of the Estonian national team where he left his most indelible mark.
-For over a decade, Dmitrijev was a near-automatic selection, providing steel and experience in midfield.
-Even after stepping away from the professional game, his passion kept him playing at the amateur level, a testament to a deep and abiding love for the sport.
+In the blue, black, and white of Estonia, he provided steel and experience.
+Even after stepping away from the professional game, his passion kept him playing at the amateur level, a testament to a deep love for the sport.

 1981–1996